 Are there any international schools in Cascais?

 There are many international schools in Cascais, in fact, there are more in Cascais than there are in Lisbon.
 Some of the most prestigious are St Julians, Cascais International School, St Peter’s and St Dominic’s.
-Take a look at this article to find out more.
+Take a look at this article on international schools in Portugal to find out more.

 What is public transport like in Cascais?